 When I first heard of the idea of deferring email, I mocked it.
 It seemed like a waste of time.
 However, I was wrong.
-I’ve now been postponing email for several years and find it useful.
+I’ve now been using the defer tool for years and I find it useful.
 I get a lot of email that doesn’t merit getting sorted into my task system but also isn’t appropriate for right now.
 Deferring that email just takes a second and there is something to be said for getting that mail out of the way while you continue doing the hard work.

 With SaneBox, you have nearly unlimited options for deferring email.
 You can defer it to tomorrow, or next week, or Saturday morning, or a specific time.
 For today, I thought it’d be fun to share my deferred email boxes on my MacSparky email account.

 This is the nutty one that will make a lot of people angry.
 I do a thorough sweep through my MacSparky account every morning and afternoon.
 I try to stay out of that email account in between but inevitably find myself in there for one reason or another.
 Pushing email away until the afternoon review by deferring it is a great way to keep myself from getting sidetracked by non-critical email.
 I’ve thought about getting rid of this deferred email box several times but I don’t.
 It is just too useful.

 TOMORROW, 2 DAYS, 5 DAYS